Williamsport in Warren County, Indiana — The American Midwest (Great Lakes)

 Erected 1996 by Phil High ("Eagle" project - Boy Scout Troop 344).

 Location.
 40° 16.849′ N, 87° 16.953′ W. Marker is in Williamsport, Indiana, in Warren County.
 Marker is at the intersection of Main Street and South 2nd Street, on the right when traveling east on Main Street.
-Click for map.
 Located in "Old Town Park" which is in the South/East section of current Williamsport, Indiana (the "Old Williamsport" part of town.).
+Touch for map.
 Marker is in this post office area: Williamsport IN 47993, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Warren County Patriots (approx. 0.8 miles away); Williamsport - Warren County (approx. 0.8 miles away); In Memory of Heroes 1861 - 1865 (approx. 1.4 miles away); World War I Memorial (approx. 1.4 miles away); Attica & Covington Canal Skirmish (approx. 1.8 miles away); In Memory of (approx. 1.8 miles away); Italianate Style House (approx. 1.9 miles away); Attica’s Carnegie Library (approx. 1.9 miles away).
-Click for a list of all markers in Williamsport.
+Warren County Patriots (approx. 0.8 miles away); Williamsport (approx. In Memory of Heroes 1861 - 1865 (approx. 1.4 miles away); World War I Memorial (approx. 1.4 miles away); Attica & Covington Canal Skirmish (approx. 1.8 miles away); In Memory of (approx. 1.8 miles away); Italianate Style House (approx. 1.9 miles away); Attica’s Carnegie Library (approx. 1.9 miles away).
+Touch for a list and map of all markers in Williamsport.

 Also see . . .

 Credits.
-This page originally submitted on July 4, 2010, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 773 times since then.
+This page was last revised on December 3, 2021.
+It was originally submitted on July 4, 2010, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 1,073 times since then and 40 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 4, 2010, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.